About the Grant

-More than 9.5 billion chickens, turkeys, pigs, and cows are slaughtered every year for food in the United States.
+Currently more than 9.5 billion chickens, turkeys, pigs, cows, and other land animals are slaughtered every year for food in the United States.
 The vast majority of these animals are raised on “factory farms,” where they are confined in huge numbers in barren, industrial settings.
-These facilities are not just inhumane, they are also environmentally unsound and dangerous for public health.
+These facilities are not just inhumane to animals, they threaten the livelihoods of farmers, are environmentally unsound, and jeopardize public wellbeing.
 But it doesn’t have to be this way.
-The ASPCA is calling for increased transparency in animal agriculture, an end to the cruelest factory farming practices, and adequate funding for a more humane food system.
+The American Society for the Prevention of Cruelty to Animals ® (ASPCA ®) is calling for increased transparency in animal agriculture, an end to the cruelest factory farming practices, and adequate funding for a more humane food system.
 Learn more about our work.

 - This opportunity is also available to Canadian registered charities/foundations, public universities, and approved municipalities/public bodies.